yasu24/Telling-Story-with-Data/data-visualization-critiques.md

 If there are both charts, which are bar chart, and pie chart together, it would be more helpful

 ### - Who do you think is the intended audience for this?
 It depends on the age, but if it's over 12 years old, it can be understood.
 But it's easier if there is an explanation

+Probably people who are interested in an environmental related issues

 ### - Is there anything you would change or do differently?
 Maybe add more years or change the year(to be clearer for the change e.g. 2022 vs. 2012)